 You can apply for GTIN exemption, or check if you have GTIN exemption by clicking on the following link and entering the Category and Brand name for the products you are wanting to list:

 To understand more about GTINs, UPCs and GTIN exemption you can read more in the following article:

 Omnivore provides an ASIN matching feature.
 If the product is already sold on Amazon you can match your listing to the existing Amazon ASIN.

 Before a product can be listed on Amazon you will need to specify which category the product should be listed in.
 You can find more help on category mapping here.

 Some Amazon categories will require approval from Amazon before you will be able to list products in them.
 To see the list of categories where you will need approval and the process to obtain approval you can visit the following Amazon help page:

 Amazon have a number of requirements for both the main product image and subsequent product images.
 You can view the full list of image requirements at the following link:

 When listing products in selected categories some additional information may be required.
 For example in the Toys and Games category you will need to provide a Minimum Age for the product.
 These additional attributes can be added on the Marketplace Attributes tab.
 You can learn more about adding marketplace attributes here.

 Sometimes products will show as active and listed but not be visible on the Amazon website to purchase.
-This is usually caused by Amazon supressing the listings.
-Omnivore will show the supressed listing reason as an error on the product.
+This is usually caused by Amazon suppressing the listings.
+Omnivore will show the suppressed listing reason as an error on the product.
 You can also run the Amazon Suppressed Listings report to get more details on what is needed to remove the suppression.

 Other Common Errors